Why do emails go to spam?

 Spam filters are there to protect us, and we have some manual control over what goes to spam as well.
 Ultimately, it’s a good thing, since there’s something like 54 billion actual spam messages sent every day.
 But occasionally, spam filters get in the way.

 So how do spam filters work, and why do emails go to spam?
-If you learn the answers, you’ll be better able to monitor your own spam folder, and less likely to get trapped in those of others.

 How Emails Are Sent (and How Spam Works)